sky-xian/VIPER/README.md

 | D1     | T47D | Full_Media | DOX       | 1          |               | 2             |
 | D2     | T47D | Full_Media | DOX       | 2          |               | 2             |

-- The first column should always be sample, this should be some kind of sample ID.
+- The first column should always be sample names that exactly match the sample names used in config.yaml (see __SAMPLES__ just above)
 - The samples that you want to perform a Differential Expression (DE) on using limma and deseq should be marked by the “comp” columns more on this below
 	- This is important!
 The “control” should be marked with a 1, and the “treatment” should be marked with a 2.
 - It is recommended that if you should have a “replicates” column to denote different samples, it is a good idea to not only have each of the sample names be unique, but also make sure that the associated metadata is unique as well to each sample.